 But in a case that’s changing how lawyers draft M&A contracts, that assumption is being proven wrong.
 And now it looks like the case may prompt GPs to think about how they conduct their M&A due diligence too.

 The case, Great Hill Equity Partners IV, LP v.
 SIG Growth Equity Fund I, is still moving through the Delaware court system, the US jurisdiction of choice for private fund managers.
 To put the facts of the case simply: one private equity firm is accusing another of turning a blind eye to fraudulent statements made by a portfolio company prior to its sale.
 When gathering evidence to prove its case, the plaintiff (the buyer) discovered records of pre-merger discussions between private equity board directors and target company management that they feel show the selling GP had knowledge of or even assisted in the alleged fraud.

 The defendants initially wanted the court to rule that a sold portfolio company doesn’t bring with it privileged conversations made pre-merger.
-In 2013, based on specific facts and circumstances, a Delaware court rejected that argument.
+Last year, based on specific facts and circumstances, a Delaware court rejected that argument.
 In the time since, private equity lawyers tell us the case has produced a noticeable influence on M&A negotiations, with sellers more mindful that privileged conversations can become accessible to the surviving corporation post-merger.

 After losing that battle, the selling GP presented a new argument: the case should be dropped because as outside directors, they can’t be held liable for portfolio company execs' behavior.
 The day before Thanksgiving, the court rejected that argument too.